patupar/sofia-lez-counterfactual/docs/research_log.md

 Accepted values >=250: 0
 Accepted daily observations: 621,884
 ```
+The 822 observations include all calculated daily means reaching the threshold before final daily QC.
+Some already failed the 18-hour requirement.
+The earlier count of 696 referred only to observations classified as valid under the preceding workflow.
+The values are therefore not directly equivalent.

 ### 3.2 Output and discussion on sensor completeness
 In-line with the decisions discussed previously, the completeness calculation was subsequently revised so that daily completeness is derived from the final QC output.
 Therefore, incorporating both the requirement for at least 18 valid hours and the exclusion of daily PM₂.₅ means equal to or above 250 µg/m³.
 Hourly completeness remains based on the hourly QC output.